-The College Facilities Management Office provides the college with support for all construction projects, security, facilities maintenance and cleanliness issues, work order processing, and asset tracking.
+The College Facilities Management Office provides the college with support for all construction projects, security, facilities maintenance and cleanliness issues, and asset tracking.

-The College Personnel (Human Resources) Office is the coordinating point for faculty and staff personnel actions across the college.
+The College Human Resources Office is the coordinating point for faculty and staff personnel actions across the college.
 The office assists with hiring, promotion, faculty tenure, faculty special pay, etc. The office also coordinates special allowances and lump sum payments.

 UF Veterinary Hospitals Administration